alixleroy/PhD-project2/README.md

 # PhD-project2
 Here are the codes for project 2: Bayesian Inference of the Double Glazing Model.

-All the final scripts used for generating results are found in the Final branch.
+All the final scripts used for generating results are found in the Final-Results branch.

 - master_script_interpolation and master_script_averages are the scripts used to generate the chains for each method, although each script can be used individually.